PyAr/fades/README.rst

 How to deal with packages that are upgraded in PyPI
 ---------------------------------------------------

-When you tell *fades* to create a virtualenv using one dependency and don't specify a version, it will install the latest one from PyPI.
+When you tell *fades* to create a virtual environment using one dependency and don't specify a version, it will install the latest one from PyPI.

 For example, you do ``fades -d foobar`` and it installs foobar in version 7.
-At some point, there is a new version of foobar in PyPI, version 8, but if do ``fades -d foobar`` it will just reuse previously created virtualenv, with version 7, not downloading the new version and creating a new virtualenv with it!
+At some point, there is a new version of foobar in PyPI, version 8, but if do ``fades -d foobar`` it will just reuse previously created virtual environment, with version 7, not downloading the new version and creating a new virtual environment with it!

 You can tell fades to do otherwise, just do::

     fades -d foobar --check-updates

-...and *fades* will search updates for the package on PyPI, and as it will found version 8, will create a new virtualenv using the latest version.
+...and *fades* will search updates for the package on PyPI, and as it will found version 8, will create a new virtual environment using the latest version.
 You can also use the ``-U`` option as an alias for ``--check-updates``::

     fades -d foobar -U

-From this moment on, if you request ``fades -d foobar`` it will bring the virtualenv with the new version.
-If you want to get a virtualenv with not-the-latest version for any dependency, just specify the proper versions.
+From this moment on, if you request ``fades -d foobar`` it will bring the virtual environment with the new version.
+If you want to get a virtual environment with not-the-latest version for any dependency, just specify the proper versions.

 You can even use the ``--check-updates`` parameter when specifying the package